Introduction

 Reporting Structure and Responsibilities

-- All reports must be made formally in writing (letter or email) with full details on history of the event and reasons for concern and an officer must identify himself/ herself when making the report.
-In the case of whistleblowers who are members of
+- All reports must be made formally in writing (letter or email) with full details on history of the event and reasons for concern and an officer may identify himself/ herself when making the report.
+In the case of whistleblowers who are members of staff, staff are expected to report a wrongdoing if he/she has sufficient grounds to believe that a wrongdoing has been committed, even if he has been instructed by his supervisor not

-through willful suppression or concealment of relevant information may be disciplined.
+to make a report.
+Any Staff member who condones wrongdoing through willful suppression or concealment of relevant information may be disciplined

 - Whistleblowers can choose to raise their concern or make any reports via the following channels: